platformland/electric-book/book/text/funding.md

 ##  4. Fund emergent platforms

-While the need for some platforms may be more obvious, and the funding easier to secure (for example, hosting or payments meet clear needs for multiple services), some needs will be more emergent.
+While the need for some platforms may be more obvious, and therefore the funding potentially easier to secure (for example, hosting or payments meet clear needs for multiple services), some needs will be more emergent.

 As previously discussed (see 'Identifying platforms'), 'point solutions' developed from within product teams, with the potential for broader use will need support and funding made available to support them.